-Led by author Guy de Maupassant, Alexandre Dumas, Jr., and hundreds of other artists and intellectuals, a petition opposing the project was signed and sent to the Parisian government.
+Led by authors Guy de Maupassant and Alexandre Dumas, Jr., along with hundreds of other artists and intellectuals, a petition opposing the project was signed and sent to the Parisian government.
 They called the Eiffel Tower “useless and monstrous,” but their protests went unheeded.

 Despite the petition, the 1889 World’s Fair was deemed a great success, thanks largely to the tower’s imposing presence.
 Nearly 2 million people visited the Eiffel Tower during the fair and spent $1.4 million on tickets, making the 1889 fair one of the few to actually turn a profit.

-The Eiffel Tower was never intended to stand over the Champ-de-Mars permanently, and was scheduled to be dismantled in 1909—that is, until someone realized that its apex was the perfect place for a telegraphy antenna.
-During the First World War, at the Battle of Marnes in 1914, the wireless telegraph transmitter helped jam German communications.
+The Eiffel Tower was never intended to stand over the Champ de Mars permanently, and was scheduled to be dismantled in 1909—that is, until someone realized that its apex was the perfect place for a telegraphy antenna.
+During the First World War, at the Battle of the Marne in 1914, the wireless telegraph transmitter helped jam German communications.

 Eiffel, a renowned expert on aerodynamics, and his team designed the tower to withstand even the strongest winds and never sway more than 4.5 inches.

-The 7 million people who visit the Eiffel Tower every year can now travel to three different sections of the Tower at three different heights.
-The first level is 189 feet high and includes an observation area, a reception room named after Gustave Eiffel, souvenir shops, an art show, a restaurant (58 Tour Eiffel) and a transparent floor.
-The second floor, at 379 feet, includes another observation area and Le Jules Verne restaurant.
-The top level offers amazing panoramic views at 905 feet high and a champagne bar, where you can grab a glass of white or rosé (just expect to pay up to $25 per glass).
+The 7 million people who visit the Eiffel Tower every year can climb to three different sections of the tower at three different heights.
+The first level is 189 feet high and includes an observation area, souvenir shops, history and art displays, an outdoor pavillion, the Madame Brasserie, and a transparent floor.
+The second floor, at 379 feet, includes another observation area, shops, and the Michelin-starred Jules Verne restaurant.
+The top level offers amazing views at 905 feet high and a champagne bar, historical recreation of Eiffel’s office, and panoramic maps to identify Paris landmarks below.